 If you have read my 7 days in Northern Italy itinerary (and I hope you did) you know I’m very good at planning trips in Italy.
 Thus, here goes my one week in Southern Italy Itinerary.

 Italy is amazing.
-The narrow streets, colorful houses, delicious food, strong coffee.
+The narrow streets, colorful houses, delicious food, and strong coffee.
 Take that and add in incredible beaches and Caribean-like water, and you know you are in South Italy.